CAcertOrg/cacert-codedocs/source/devtest.rst

 .. [#f1] VirtualBox can be obtained either from a Linux distribution repository
 	or directly from `VirtualBox`_.
 .. [#f2] You can download Debian ISOs from `Debian`_, but finding older ones, such
 	as the one that we want, can be a bit tricky.
-I use the `NetInst version`_ because it is much smaller, and therefore quicker to download, but might be a bit longer to install than a full `DVD copy`_.
+I would normally use the `NetInst version`_ because it is much smaller, and therefore quicker to download, but might be a bit longer to install than a full `DVD copy`_.
 Note that while the NetInst version is less than 300 MB, there are three DVD images, totalling about 13 GB!
-On the other hand, the NetInst version depends on a working
-	Debian Mirror, while the CD or DVD images might be able to be installed without that requirement.
-We might want to experiment.
+However, only the first DVD is required for most purposes.
+Since the NetInst version requires a working Debian Mirror, while the DVD does not, for anything older than Debian 8, only the DVD ISO will work successfully.
 .. [#f3] I did try downloading the DVD image for Debian 6, Squeeze, and created a Virtual Box VM using that.
 Each disk image was 4.4 GB, so took a
 	while to download.
-I needed to download both DVD-1 and DVD-2, because of missing software, the DVDs named debian-6.0.10-amd64-DVD-1.iso and debian-6.0.10-amd64-DVD-2.iso.
+I only needed to download DVD-1 for the install, named debian-6.0.10-amd64-DVD-1.iso.
-	Further information about creating the Debian 6.10 VM can be found in `DevTest 6`_.
+	However, after I created the Debian 6 version, I discovered that the *git* in that version would not work with GitHUB.
 .. [#f4] Note that the source for Debian CD and DVD images older that the current version is `Debian Archive`_.
 The NetInst
 	version can be found in the iso-cd directory.